robhaj/js-array-and-string-manipulation/README.md

 ### Array Methods
 #### .pop()
 The pop() method removes the last element from an array and returns that element.
+This method is destructive and modifies the array.

 ###### Syntax
 ```js